WeldSecureDeveloper/WeldSecure-Demo/Static/docs/app-shell-hardening.md

    - Load `data/state/defaultState.js` from `Static/index.html` immediately after `data.js` so consumers remain synchronous and file:// compatible.
    - Document the global in the file header (`/* global window */`) and expose a `version` property for quick regression checks.
 3. **Loader shim**
-   - In `Static/state.js`, replace literal data with a loader that reads from `window.WeldInitialState`, cloning it when building `initialState()`.
+   - Replace literal data in `Static/state.js` with a loader that clones from `window.WeldInitialState`.
-   - Keep a defensive fallback to the old inline data until migration is complete for safety.
+   - Keep a defensive fallback to maintain behaviour if the payload script fails to load.
 4. **Services alignment**
    - Ensure `services/stateServices.js` still clones the initial state from the new source.
    - Run the localStorage persistence path to confirm serialization stays unchanged.